apereo/apereo.github.io/_posts/cas/2018-05-07-cas-impersonation-authn.md

 # Impersonation Configuration

-We have to teach CAS to hit LDAP and fetch a list of accounts authorized for impersonation, if and when CAS is instructed by the above special syntax.
+We have to teach CAS to hit LDAP and fetch a list of accounts authorized for impersonation, if and when instructed by the above special syntax.
 This can be done using the following settings:

 ```properties
 cas.authn.surrogate.ldap.surrogateSearchFilter=(&(uid={user})(memberOf=cn=edu:example:app:{surrogate}))